 - Note: You can have no more than eight consecutive months without coverage from either Medicare or insurance from current work.
 You are ineligible for the Part B SEP after going for more than eight months without Part B or job-based insurance.

-In most cases, you should enroll in Medicare immediately after losing job-based insurance to avoid gaps in coverage.
+In most cases, you should enroll in Medicare before losing job-based insurance to avoid gaps in coverage.
 Remember, even if you use the SEP to avoid a late enrollment penalty, you may still be responsible for any health care costs you incur in the months after losing job-based coverage before your Medicare coverage takes effect.
+For help timing your Medicare enrollment to ensure it starts immediately after you no longer have job-based insurance, reach out to your human resources department one to two months in advance.